astropy/astropy/docs/coordinates/solarsystem.rst

 ------------------------

 `astropy.coordinates` can calculate the |SkyCoord| of some of the major solar system objects.
-By default, it uses approximate orbital elements from `ERFA
-<https://github.com/liberfa/erfa>`_ routines, but it can also use more precise
-ones using the JPL ephemerides (which are derived from dynamical models).
+By default, it uses approximate orbital elements calculated using built-in `ERFA <https://github.com/liberfa/erfa>`_ routines, but it can also use more precise ones using the JPL ephemerides (which are derived from dynamical models).
 The default JPL ephemerides (DE430) provide predictions valid roughly for years between 1550 and 2650.
 The file is 115 MB and will need to be downloaded the first time you use this functionality, but will be cached after that.

 .. note::
    Using JPL ephemerides requires that the `jplephem